romancardenas/Group_E_Simulation_Lifecycle/README.md

 2. a `/bin` directory with all the binaries (main function and tests) generated.

 ### 3. Testing the Software
-After building everything, you may want to run some tests to make sure that everything works as expected.
+We use [GitHub Actions](https://github.com/romancardenas/Group_E_Simulation_Lifecycle/actions), a tool for Continuous Integration (CI), to ensure that the `devel` and `main` branches pass all the tests.
+You can check there whether the code is stable or not.
+However, after building everything on your machine, you may want to run some tests to make sure that everything works as expected.
 You have two options:
 1. Use `make` to run the tests:
 ```
 cd build